openconfig/featureprofiles/feature/bgp/policybase/otg_tests/comm_match_action_test/README.md

       | prefix-set-1 | [ 10:10, 20:20, 30:30 ]                       | none                              |
       | prefix-set-2 | [ 10:10, 20:20, 30:30, 5:5, 6:6 ]             | [ 10:10, 20:20, 30:30, 5:5, 6:6 ] |
       | prefix-set-3 | [ 10:10, 20:20, 30:30, 50:500000, 60:600000 ] | [ 50:500000, 60:600000 ]          |

-* RT-7.9.3 - Validate community-sets and routing-policy using OC release 3.x
-  * Note, this is the same at RT-7.9.2, but with a change in the location of the `match-set-options` leaf which moved to `/routing-policy/policy-definitions/policy-definition/policy-definition/bgp-conditions/match-community-set/config/match-set-options`

 ## Config Parameter Coverage